eclipse/paho.mqtt.rust/README.md

 `$ cargo doc`
 Generates reference documentation.

+### Paho C Library

+The Paho Rust library is a wrapper around the Paho C library, and needs to locate both the pre-built library file and the C headers, particularly _MQTTAsync.h_.

+Currently the Rust library is only linking to the SSL version of the library, _libpaho-mqtt3as_.

+If the C library is not installed in a default system location, then the path to the headers and library must be specified as:

+`PAHO_MQTT_C_INC_PATH= ...path to headers...`

+`PAHO_MQTT_C_LIB_PATH= ...path to library...`

 ### Bindgen linker issue

 The crate currently uses the Rust _bindgen_ library to create the bindings to the Paho C library. https://rust-lang-nursery.github.io/rust-bindgen/

-There are current two issues with this:

-1. The location of the Paho C library is hard-coded to a path that likely doesn't exist on your system.
-You can manually set this value to a location that is appropriate for your machine.

-1. There appears to be a bug in the _bindgen_ library in which it is outputting code that mangles the names of the C functions.
-This issue has been raised for the _bindgen_ project: https://github.com/rust-lang-nursery/rust-bindgen/issues/1046 As a temporary solution, the _fixbindings.sh_ script can be run to fix the _bindings.rs_ file which is created by _bindgen.
+There appears to be a bug in the _bindgen_ library in which it is outputting code that mangles the names of the C functions.
+This issue has been raised for the _bindgen_ project: https://github.com/rust-lang-nursery/rust-bindgen/issues/1046

+As a temporary solution, the _fixbindings.sh_ script can be run to fix the _bindings.rs_ file which is created by _bindgen.
 This works on Linux.
 On other systems, simply remove all of the lines in _bindings.rs_ which contain the text:
 `#[link_name = ...]`